-This new theatrical production is an artistic collaboration by Taiwanese-American artist Shu Lea Cheang and indigenous performance artist and practicing shaman Dondon Hounwn.
+This new theatrical production is an artistic collaboration by Taiwanese-American artist Shu Lea Cheang and Truku artist and practicing shaman Dondon Hounwn.
 Connecting Cheang’s new media practice with Hounwn’s inheritance of tribal ballads and rituals, Hagay Dreaming combines advanced technologies with traditional ways of performing tribal culture.
 Using lasers and motion-capture technology in its staging, tribal legends and personal stories are told in new ways.

 Hagay Dreaming is an Elug Art Corner production directed by Shu Lea Cheang with artistic direction by Dondon Hounwn.